Gavin Brown's Enterprise

 Gavin Brown's enterprise was an art gallery with venues in New York City and Rome owned by Gavin Brown between 1994 and 2020.
 In 2020, it merged with Gladstone Gallery.

 History

 Broome Street

 The gallery was established by Gavin Brown in 1994 on Broome Street, in the west SoHo neighborhood of New York City.
 In 1993, prior to opening the Broome Street location, Brown installed an exhibition of Elizabeth Peyton drawings in a room at the Hotel Chelsea – considered one of the first shows to fall under the umbrella of “Gavin Brown’s enterprise.”

 The inaugural show at the Broome Street location was an exhibition by the British artist Steven Pippin.
 Pippin transformed the gallery space into a camera obscura, and in doing so quickly established the unconventional meter that has since become a defining characteristic of the gallery's approach.
 Other early shows at GBE include a show of paintings by Peter Doig, Catherine Opie photographs, and a two-person show of works by Andy Warhol and Rirkrit Tiravanija.
+The final show at the Broome Street location was a solo exhibition by James Angus.